 So began my journey (some would say obsession) with finding and consuming the best products nature has to offer.
 I travelled extensively all over India, Indonesia and Central America, constantly asking questions, learning everything I could from gurus to surf bums, Ayurvedic doctors to street vendors.
 Here in the States, I explored what traditional Western medicine had to offer.
 I also went to longevity specialists, as well as a handful of so-called ‘healers’.
 In the end, I found that the truth was not much different than what most people’s grandmothers advised: ‘eat your fruits and veggies’.
 By eating a diet of organic whole foods— with the addition of some superfoods, regular exercise, a lot of love and compassion from friends and neighbors, and a daily practice of trying to do good deeds for others without getting caught— I found that I didn’t need a guru or ‘healer’ or Western medicine to recover.

-In 2011, my partner Hayley and I opened the doors to the first SunLife Organics in Malibu, California with a simple mission: to love, heal and inspire.
+In 2011, after joining forces with my business partner Hayley Gorcey, we opened the doors to the first SunLife Organics in Malibu, California with a simple mission: to love, heal and inspire.
 We wanted to share with our friends, neighbors and members of the community an opportunity to experience what I had— to provide access to true nourishment.
 We wanted a place where people could go for organic juices, organic smoothies, organic salads, organic everything really.
 But beyond that, we wanted a place where we could come together and re-connect as a community, away from our iPads, smartphones, and "social networks"; a place to elevate the human spirit and help us get back to basics.
 We wanted to hire kids from the local community and provide a fun, safe and sober environment for them to learn, grow and thrive.

-Every day, we aim to provide the best example we can for operating a business with the well being of people and the planet in mind.
 SunLife Organics isn’t a juice bar.
 It’s an experience fueled by the simple but profound joy of human connection and an unrelenting commitment to quality.
-We hope to see you soon.
+I hope to meet you soon.

-To find out more about Khalil's story, check out his book: I Forgot To Die
+You can read more about Khalil's story in his book: I Forgot To Die